TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 3/2 Kings 3.13.md

 ---

-And Elisha said unto the king of Israel, What have I to do with thee? get thee to the prophets of thy father, and to the prophets of thy mother.
-And the king of Israel said unto him, Nay; for Jehovah hath called these three kings together to deliver them into the hand of Moab.
+Elisha said to the king of Israel, "What have I to do with you?
+Go to the prophets of your father, and to the prophets of your mother."
+The king of Israel said to him, "No; for Yahweh has called these three kings together to deliver them into the hand of Moab."